Allergy UK also has information on other allergies such as:

 Some more serious symptoms may also develop, and although incredibly rare, some deaths have been recorded from latex allergy.

-Anyone can become allergic to bee and wasp stings, but those most likely to become bee allergic are bee keepers.
+Anyone can become allergic to bee stings, wasp stings, or other insect bites but those most likely to become bee allergic are bee keepers.
 Those who work in gardens are also more susceptible to having a reaction to insect bites.
-It is unusual to be allergic to both wasps and bees.
+However, it is unusual to be allergic to both wasps and bees.

 Swelling at the site of the insect bite, which can be more than 10 cm in diameter and last for more than 24 hours.
 The rest of the limb may be involved but no generalised symptoms are present.
 These reactions are more common in children than in adults.